Are you looking for a fun arts and craft idea to do with your kids? You will love this easy recipe on how to make your own homemade silly putty!

 This silly putty recipe/experiment is made with just 3 simple ingredients:

-- Glue (our first batch was made with washable glue, but the washable glue didn't work to well, so I recommend using regular, all purpose glue
+- 4 oz bottle of regular school glue– not the washable kind (our first batch was made with washable glue, but the washable glue didn’t work to well, so I recommend using regular, all purpose glue.
+If you can’t find this glitter glue, make your own with a few drops of food coloring and a few tablespoons of colored glitter.)

 Mix together a 1 to 1 mixture of glue and water.
-(I used about 2 oz of glue and 2 oz of water for the amount of silly putty we made.)
+(I made a half size batch for this demonstration.)

-Stir the glue and watery together until completely mixed.
+Sir the glue and water together until completely mixed.

 Keep stirring, after a few seconds the glue will begin to “gel” up.